 When children are engaging in "risky play," the teachers adhere to the safety guideline, "One Teacher - One Risk."
 What this means for our students is that they may not engage in risky activity if a teacher is not present.
 In other words, if one teacher is supervising a child climbing a tree, another child may not run off to sled down a nearby hill without another teacher being present there, too.
 All of our teachers are trained in First Aid and CPR, and our Forest School Leader/Founder has additional training in administering first aid in a wilderness context.

 What kind of gear will my child need?

 Proper clothing and footwear also plays a crucial role in ensuring children's safety while outdoors.
 Our gear list varies by season, but in general the children need: rain or snow pants, jackets, good muck boots, waterproof mittens and hats, and multiple insulating layers.
 A second set of clothing is always kept on hand in the child's backpack, in addition to a water bottle, which goes with them everywhere.
 The children arrive to school in their outdoor gear, since they are dropped off outside.
 Children who are not properly prepared for the day's weather, will be not be permitted to participate.
 Our motto is "there is no bad weather, only bad clothing!"

 What will my child be learning?
 Will my child be ready for grade school?

 We are excited and proud to be a part of the children and nature movement striving to bring early childhood education back to its roots.
 We promote open-ended child-initiated play for our younger students, and balance this with more focused experiential learning guided by teachers for our older students and early kindergarteners.
 Learning topics are typically rooted in nature and community building, are generated by the children's interests, and are supported by highly trained and educated teachers.
-Songs, stories, movement, and mindfulness activities are incorporated into everyday at Painted Oak, in addition to regular visits to the Art Studio.
+Songs, stories, movement, art, and mindfulness activities are incorporated into everyday at Painted Oak.